coq/coq/dev/doc/README.md

 $ _build/install/default/bin/coqide # run CoqIDE, the whole stdlib is available
 ```

-Alternatively, one can use the legacy build system (which is now
+Alternatively, you can use the legacy build system (which is now
-hybrid since it relies on Dune for the OCaml parts).
+a hybrid since it relies on Dune for the OCaml parts).
 If you haven't
 set `COQ_USE_DUNE=1`, then you don't need `-f Makefile.make`.

 ```